After Hutchinson testimony, will Trump officials remain silent?

 The president promised the crowd he would go with them to the Capitol, which sent his security team scrambling to clear a route for the motorcade, according to a chat log the committee said it obtained from the National Security Council.
 By the time he got in his vehicle, the Secret Service had nixed the idea, Ms. Hutchinson testified, based on an account she said she received shortly thereafter by Anthony Ornato, then-deputy chief of staff for operations.
 Upon being told that the plan was not possible, she said Mr. Trump grabbed at the steering wheel, then reached for the neck of Secret Service agent Bobby Engel, who asked him to take his hand off the wheel.
 According to Ms. Hutchinson, Mr. Ornato related all this to her in front of Mr. Engel, who did not dispute any details.

-Mr. Ornato and Mr. Engel are reportedly prepared to dispute under oath Ms. Hutchinson’s account of the physical altercation.
+Mr. Ornato and Mr. Engel are reportedly prepared to refute under oath Ms. Hutchinson’s account of the physical altercation.

 Ms. Hutchinson’s lawyers on Wednesday said she stands by her testimony.